ahrnuld/java-stream-starter/README.md

 # Java Stream API assignments

-If you're not using Java 20, make sure to change the Java version in the pom.xml.
+Try to solve the assignments without AI tools.
+Run the unit tests to check your solution.